 As actor talks about fluffing lines, remove (or completely bleep out) both uses of the word 'fuck'.

-horrified if they realised that even a science fiction series can be used erotically".
-Also remove commentator's subsequent comment to Hines: "So you feature, Fraser, in the Joe Orton diaries, as an object of lust for one of the most famous
+be horrified if they realised that even a science fiction series can be used erotically".
+Also remove commentator's subsequent comment to Hines: "So you feature, Fraser, in the Joe Orton diaries, as an object of lust for one of the

-this episode of Cutting Edge was written, the status of the commentary on the American Region 1 DVD is not known.
-Given the situation surrounding the cuts made to Remembering the Aztecs , and the extra cost that would be incurred in producing two
+time this episode of Cutting Edge was written, the status of the commentary on the American Region 1 DVD is not known.
+Given the situation surrounding the cuts made to Remembering the Aztecs , and the extra cost that would be incurred in

 Robot of Sherwood

-and exhaustive special features that are unrivalled by releases of any other television series.
-With uncut pre-broadcast versions of stories that will never see the light of day, and only minor BBFC trims to certain DVD special features, Doctor Who's
+restoration work and exhaustive special features that are unrivalled by releases of any other television series.
+With uncut pre-broadcast versions of stories that will never see the light of day, and only minor BBFC trims to certain DVD special

 Cutting Edge Video Episode 25: Doctor Who Special Edition